ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type : to print the type of the file named iamafile 13-symbolic_link : to create a symbolic link 14-copy_html : to change all html files to the parent directory 100-lets_move :  to move all files beginning with an uppercase letter to the directory /tmp/u
+12-file_type : to print the type of the file named iamafile 13-symbolic_link : to create a symbolic link 14-copy_html : to change all html files to the parent directory 100-lets_move :  to move all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs : to delete all the files that ends with ~